 Public Code is an early stage concept for a type of code developed with the public interest in mind.
 Point of departure is that in our emerging platform society, «Code == Code»: Software and policy are both code.
 The former executed by machines and the latter by humans.
 This means we need to look differently at the software developed for public tasks than we do for private tasks.
-It is held to standards to guarantee that it is inclusive, usable, adaptive, open and sustainable.
+The software is held to standards to guarantee that it is inclusive, usable, adaptive, open and sustainable.

 «Smart Cities?
-Public Code!» is a collaboration between the City of Amsterdam, the Amsterdam University of Applied Sciences and Vurb.Agency.
+Public Code!» is a collaboration between the City of Amsterdam, the Amsterdam University of Applied Sciences (AUAS) and Vurb.Agency.

 With the advance of smart city technologies, software deployed by municipalities can no longer be understood as just a productivity tool.
-The mechanics and algorithms operative in the software and the data it collects have become key elements in the execution of urban policy and have started to become a resource for decision making processes.
+The mechanics and algorithms operative in the software and the data it collects have become key elements in the execution of urban policy and have started to become a resource for decision-making processes.
 That means that transparency and data-ownership are becoming important public values in software deployment.
 Most proprietary software systems that cities are currently using in their operations do not fulfill these requirements.
 Therefore a transition is needed to the deployment of what we call public software.

 This project addresses these knowledge gaps through three workshops in which the most important issues for this transition will be identified, leading to a Guide for the Deployment of Public Software as well as a research agenda and an international network of stakeholders.

-The model of the Smart City has dominated the discourse around municipal engagement with digital infrastructure for over a decade, but we are approaching a larger shift in the relation between software code and policy code.
+The model of the smart city has dominated the discourse around municipal engagement with digital infrastructure for over a decade, but we are approaching a larger shift in the relation between software code and policy code.
 As more cities deploy software to manage their core functions, the difference between binary code and policy code begins to disappear.

 Increasingly, cities are learning that commissioning the software that runs their internal functions is more like making decisions about zoning or taxation, some of the most political and important decisions a city can make.
-We propose that this type of software be thought of similarly to other infrastructure that falls squarely in the remit of the city to produce and maintain: Public Software.
+We propose that this type of software be thought of similarly to other infrastructure that falls squarely in the remit of the city to produce and maintain: public software.

 Cities like Amsterdam and Barcelona have already dedicated large budgets to tools, platforms, and policies around digital services for citizens and municipal governments.
-Now cities are entering a new wave of procurement of these core functional digital infrastructures.
+Now, cities are entering a new wave of procurement of these core functional digital infrastructures.
 Many of the major cities in the Netherlands and across Europe have decided to build internal groups working on digital infrastructure projects.

-This project aims to address these issues.
 We want to do this by compiling a first edition of a Guide for the Deployment of Public Software that documents steps and issues involved in the deployment of public software.
 This guide will be produced in co-creation sessions in three international workshop.
-The discussions about the making of this guide will be used to also draft up a research agenda.
+The discussions about the creation of this guide will also be used to draft a research agenda.
 What steps need to be taken next in terms of research and development for the further propagation of public software?

 Through these workshops and its subsequent publication of the Guide and the Research Agenda we aim to connect research institutions, municipalities and higher level government policy makers and creative industry companies around this important theme and stimulate further cooperation in this field.

 This topic is relevant for various aspects of both the research and innovation agenda, as well as the smart culture roadmap.

-Roadmap & Agenda goals
+Roadmap and agenda goals

-Design for Change - Towards Transition
+Design for change - towards transition

 This project creates a knowledge network, a set of practical guidelines and a research agenda to bring about a transition from proprietary city software to public software.
 How can we migrate from the old system in which governments use proprietary software to a new system in which government software is developed in a public way?
 What would a process for the development and deployment of public software entail?
 The proposed ‘Guide for the Deployment of Public Software’ gives a first answer to these questions, while the knowledge network will address broader themes and research questions for follow-up research and development.

-Value Creation - Business models for Creative Professionals
+Value creation - business models for creative professionals

 One aspect of the shift from proprietary to public software is that new business models need to be developed around the development and deployment of public software.
 This will be one of the central issues to be discussed at the workshops.
 In a broader sense, this project is about the organization of public value creation through new practices of public software deployment, looking for alternatives to existing proprietary systems.

 In the roadmap smart culture, the theme of smart cities is addressed in relation to the development of digital platforms.
-This project addresses the question of how public values can be safeguarded in the deployment of city software & platforms, through a public software approach.
+This project addresses the question of how public values can be safeguarded in the deployment of city software and platforms, through a public software approach.

 Over the last few years they have invested a lot of energy and resources in public software creation, either directly or through their engagement in research projects such as those funded by Horizon2020.
 They have by now developed a number of projects, and are interested in the question how these can be made productive beyond their initial state.
-What would it take for other cities for instance to use some of the public software that they have been developing?
+For example, what would it take for other cities to use some of the public software that they have been developing?

 We are seeing this shift from proprietary to public development, but what do the business models look like and how do municipalities begin or grow these ecosystems?
 As a larger collection of public digital infrastructural tools is developed, creative and technical industries will need guidance on how to participate in new business models around providing value as implementers of instances of these tools and platforms as services.

-How does it contribute to the Dutch topsector Creative Industries
+How does it contribute to the Dutch creative industries topsector